 Askar Aidarkhan –son of the incarcerated poet and civil activist, Aron Atabek, and Ekaterina Kuramshina – the wife of Vadim Kuramshin, human rights activist sentenced to 12 years of imprisonment, met in Warsaw with Polish MPs in late September and early October.
-These meetings were organised by the Open Dialog Foundation.
+These meetings were organised by the Open Dialogue Foundation.
 During the meeting, the members of Kazakh political prisoners’ families presented accounts on the persecutions of Atabek and Kuramshin.

 On September 30, Askar Aidarkhan met with Małgorzata Gosiewska (Law and Justice), who, having heard their stories, promised to help to file an enquiry with the Minister of Foreign Affairs, write a letter to the authorities of Kazakhstan and to take part in a monitoring mission in Kazakhstan.
 Another participant in the meeting was Igor Vinyavskiy, former editor-in-chief of the Kazakh newspaper Vzglyad, who was granted refugee status in Poland in September.